Sukhoi Su-9: Design

 A two-seat trainer version designated Su-9U was also produced in limited numbers (about 50 aircraft).
 It received the NATO reporting name "Maiden."
 It had a full armament and radar system with displays in both cockpits, allowing trainees to practice all aspects of the interception mission.
-Still, because the second seat further reduced the already meager fuel fraction, it was not genuinely combat-capable.
+Still, because the second seat further reduced the already meager fuel fraction, it was not generally combat-capable.

 The Su-9 has been frequently mistaken for the MiG-21 due to the many similarities in design.
-The primary distinguishing factors are size and the Su-9's bubble canopy.
+The primary distinguishing features are the Su-9's size and its bubble canopy.